 short stories collection with Merit Publishing House in Cairo, Egypt in 2014, she also published her novel "Paradise" in 2019, with Almosawarat Publishing House in Khartoum,

 Sudan.
-Her work has been selected to join “Nouvelles du Soudan” short stories collection book published in Paris, France by Jasmin Publishing House in 2015.
-A German translation of “Paradise”
+Her work has been selected to join “Nouvelles du Soudan” short stories collection book published in Paris, France by Jasmin Publishing House in 2015, and a German translation of “Paradise”

-by Christine Battermann is going to be published in fall 2022 with Verlag Schiler & Mücke publishing House in Berlin, Germany as part of its Swallow Editions, edited by Rafik Schami.
+by Christine Battermann published in 2022 by Verlag Schiler & Mücke publishing House in Berlin, Germany as part of its Swallow Editions, edited by Rafik Schami.

-Foundation in Paris, France.
-She participated in many national and international cultural programs and literary festivals and events such as Iowa City Book Festival in US, Salon Maghrebin du Livre in Morocco, and Africa Alive
+France.
+She participated in many national and international cultural programs and literary festivals and events such as Iowa City Book Festival in US, Salon Maghrebin du Livre in Morocco, Africa Alive in Frankfur, and International

-in Germany.
-She did several readings in Sudan, Qatar, Germany, US and Switzerland.
+Literature Festival in Berlin, Germany.
+She also did several readings in Sudan, Qatar, Germany, US and Switzerland.